Preston Corporation Tramways

 History

-The system was however very profitable, regularly paying substantial sums to the relief of rates, with plenty left over for renewals, which the Tramways Department seems to have always been on top of.
+Despite the corporation's vacillations, the tramway was very profitable, regularly paying substantial sums to the relief of rates, with plenty left over for renewals, which the Tramways Department seems to have always been on top of.
 The Great War of course led to a drop-off in maintenance and an inability to purchase track, spares or new tramcars, but the system seems to have emerged from it in better shape than many other concerns.
 After the end of the conflict, and despite increased operating costs and inflationary pressures, the corporation found the money to continuing investing in the system, replacing track, buying secondhand cars and completely rebuilding others.
+Unfortunately, the corporation's ingrained habit of deferring decisions, or taking them then doing nothing further, continued after the war, with various track alterations being authorised and then not carried out, with perhaps the biggest waste of municipal effort being expended on the acquisition of powers to operate trolleybuses, which it then made no use of.

-In order to reflect the increasing reliance on buses, the name of the department was changed in the summer of 1931 — to Preston Corporation Transport — and early the following year (on the 18th January 1932) the decision was taken to convert the Farringdon Rd and Penwortham lines to petrol-bus operation, both lines being in need of expensive track renewal.
+In order to reflect its increasing reliance on buses, the name of the department was changed in the summer of 1931 — to Preston Corporation Transport — and early the following year (on the 18th January 1932) the decision was taken to convert the Farringdon Road and Penwortham lines to petrol-bus operation, both lines being in need of expensive track renewal.
 Buses took over on these routes on the 4th July 1932, though it is believed that some trams continued to run for a short while afterwards, probably when there weren't enough buses to cover the services.
 The Ashton and Ribbleton lines went in 1933, leaving only the circular, which lasted until 1935, the last tram of all running on the 15th December that year.

 Uniforms